Peter Sellers: 1970–1978: "Period of indifference": two marriages and three Pink Panther films

-1979–1980: Being There, Fu Manchu, continued domestic problems, and final years
+1979–1980: Final work, Being There, Fu Manchu, and continued domestic problems

 In 1979, Sellers starred alongside Lynne Frederick, Lionel Jeffries and Elke Sommer in Richard Quine's The Prisoner of Zenda.
 He portrayed three roles, including King Rudolf IV and King Rudolf V—rulers of the fictional small nation of Ruritania—and Syd Frewin, Rudolf V's half-brother.
 Upon its release in May 1979, the film was well received; Janet Maslin of The New York Times observed how Sellers divided "his energies between a serious character and a funny one, but that it was his serious performance which was more impressive".
 However, Philip French, for The Observer, was unimpressed by the film, describing it as "a mess of porridge" (sic) and stating that "Sellers reveals that he cannot draw the line between the sincere and the sentimental".